In the introduction part, the student discusses common positive and negative personality traits they or people close to them possess.

 The vocabulary learning part starts off with an exercise where the student needs to match personality adjectives (e.g. hardworking, friendly, sporty, etc.) with their meanings.
 After that, personality adjectives should be sorted out into three categories – positive, negative, and neutral.

 The student then practices forming adjectives with the same root as some verbs (e.g. to charm – charming).
-The student also tests their knowledge and memory in an unscrambling exercise.
+They also test their knowledge and memory in an unscrambling exercise.

 Discussion: describing a family member/friend

-The student describes their close family member or friend using pattern sentences and inserting appropriate personality adjectives.
+The student describes a close family member or friend of theirs or friend using pattern sentences and inserting appropriate personality adjectives.

 Playing Cupid